 Remember, your use of sources is a means of supporting the argument you make.
+If you need some guidance on finding good sources, set up a research consultation with Columbia Libraries to find credible academic sources to support your work.
 This means that the sources you reference need to be credible and authoritative.
 How do you know that your sources are of value?
 Ask yourself the following questions:

 Where was the source published?

 - Is it in a peer-reviewed scholarly journal (i.e. an article that is evaluated by other experts in the field) or published by a university press, professional society, or scientific publisher (all of which also operate peer-review processes)?
 These texts will have scholarly credibility.

 - Was the source published on-line?
 This is not necessarily bad, but it will depend on who published it, why it was published, and how you intend to use the material.
 For example, there are on-line journals that utilize peer-review thus providing greater credibility to the publication.
 But there are many articles published under the guise of scholarly work, by individuals claiming expertise but which are of highly questionable credibility.
 If you have doubts about an on-line source, you can discuss it with your instructor or TA and you can elect not to use it.